intel/intel-xpu-backend-for-triton/docs/getting-started/architecture.rst

   }

 *****************
-Intel GPU backend
+Intel GPU Backend
 *****************
-Intel GPU backend [c27]_ for Triton reuses most of the Triton upstream infrastructure and optimizations arriving at a similar representation for device specific lowering (TritonGPU -> LLVMIR).
-At this point the backend provides custom passes, layouts, and dialects to adjust the emitted LLVM IR.
+Intel GPU backend [c27]_ for Triton reuses most of the Triton upstream infrastructure and optimizations arriving at a similar representation for device-specific lowering (TritonGPU -> LLVMIR).
+At this point, the backend provides custom passes, layouts, and dialects to adjust the emitted LLVM IR.
 The IR is then translated to the Standard Portable Intermediate Representation (SPIR-V) [c28]_ to be consumed by Intel Graphics Compiler (IGC) [c29]_.

 Components
 ==========